MichaelCurrin/daylio-csv-parser/README.md

 - **Activities:** Tick checkboxes for your custom set of activities.
 These are only recorded as boolean values, not as counts (though could later be aggregated for a day, week, etc).
 They can each have custom icon and label and additional activities can be added.
 An activity might be what you did or how you felt physically/emotionally that day.
 - **Note:** An optional text note.

+For a guide on using the app, see the [Daylio quick tips](https://medium.com/@helpfuldad/heres-how-i-m-using-the-daylio-app-to-ensure-my-life-is-in-balance-i-m-on-372-days-and-counting-336b960a34ee) post.

 ## Features

 This [dayliopy]() Python application provides to two services.